coockiezhang/Chen_website/content/authors/admin/_index.md

   url: "https://sociology.osu.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include demography, especially fertility preferences, demographic changes in the developing world and the cause and consequences of such changes.
-I am also deeply intrigued by the area of social stratification.
+bio: My research focuses on understanding the potential causes and consequences of fertility and fertility preferences changes associated with economic stratification and political climate in China.
 interests:
 - Fertility Preference
-- U5MR
 - Relative Deprivation
+- Economic Stratification and Housing

 education: